The Katalon Blog

 Written by Katalon Team | Sep 29, 2022 10:34:47 PM

-With a good software testing tool, QA teams can optimize their processes to achieve higher test coverage and eventually test efficiency.
-They can choose a tool that serves a dedicated purpose or go with a comprehensive testing tool with features supporting several stages of the testing process.
+With a good software testing tool, QA teams can optimize processes, achieve higher test coverage, and increase overall testing efficiency.
+They can choose a tool dedicated to a specific purpose or a comprehensive solution that supports multiple stages of the testing lifecycle.

-In this article, we will guide you through the process to select the right type of testing tool that best fits your strategy.
+In this article, we’ll guide you through selecting the type of testing tool that best fits your strategy.

 Software Testing Tools Categorized By Scope

-When it comes to any types of testing, testers always have 3 options:
+When it comes to testing, teams generally have three options:

 2. Single-point commercial automation testing tools